-Projects: There will be two projects, each consisting of two parts: the proposal and the full report.
+Project: There will be one project, consisting of two parts: proposal and full report.
 You may work in groups of two or three.
-For the proposal, your group must clearly state the problem of interest, describe the variables to be studied, reference the source of data, and present preliminary plots of the raw data to justify the applicability of SLR/MLR.
-Data may be collected by the group itself or may be obtained from outside sources (e.g., journals, internet).
-The proposal should be submitted via email to vchen@uta.edu.
-The full report should include data and complete analysis with good discussion.
-Both reports should be typewritten.
-Further description of the report requirements will be handed out in class.
+Project data will be collected by the group, so do not leave data collection to the last minute!!
+Actual data is not required in the proposal, but your group must clearly discuss the problem of interest, the experimental design to be used, and how the data will be collected.
+The full report should include data and analysis with good discussion and should be typewritten.
+Please see the project handout for further details.
 Copying (including from past students' reports) is not permitted.